The foundation of our beliefs:

 The three historic Creeds that govern and guide our teaching are the Apostles' Creed, the Nicene Creed, and the Athanasian Creed.
 The English word "creed" comes from the Latin word "credo" which means, "I believe."

-Two of these creeds, the Apostles' and Nicene, appear in Daily Prayer and the Holy Eucharist so that we proclaim what we believe and believe what we proclaim.
+Two of these creeds are part of our regular practice of worship—Apostles' in Daily Prayer and Nicene in the Holy Eucharist—so that we proclaim what we believe and are assisted by God's grace to believe what we proclaim.

-The Apostles' Creed is proclaimed in daily Morning and Evening Prayer.
-It is also the creed professed in the sacraments of Holy Baptism and Confirmation.
+The Apostles' Creed, proclaimed in daily Morning and Evening Prayer, is also the creed professed in the sacraments of Holy Baptism and Confirmation.

-The Nicene Creed is proclaimed during the Holy Eucharist as a corporate profession of faith.
+The Nicene Creed, proclaimed during the Holy Eucharist, is a corporate profession of faith.
 This joyful profession follows the hearing of the Word of God in the readings from Holy Scripture and the exposition their meaning in the sermon.

-The Athanasian Creed is a statement focused on the church's teaching on the Trinity and the person of Jesus Christ (i.e. Christology).
+The Athanasian Creed is a theologically rich statement of the Church's teaching on the Trinity and the person of Jesus Christ (i.e. Christology).
 The depth and detail of the Athanasian Creed can make it quite imposing, yet its value is inestimable.
-It is rarely used in worship.

 The Thirty-Nine Articles of Religion